syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 ###  Rotating the Tab items

 Whenever the `TabStripPlacement` is set to `Left` or `Right`, the tab headers are vertically arranged.
 To improve the user readability, the tab items can be rotated by using the [RotateTextWhenVertical](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~RotateTextWhenVertical.html) property as `true`.
-The defalut value of `RotateTextWhenVertical` property is `false`.
+The default value of `RotateTextWhenVertical` property is `false`.

 {% tabs %}
 {% highlight XAML %}